ajkou/FAER_Study/README1.md

 ICC3 for a fixed set of 2 judges seems to be the metric to use here.
 Shows an ICC of 0.87 between Jack and Eddie.

-Kappa (Cohen's kappa coefficient for 2 raters) measuring inter-observer Kappa scores were used to by (Gaba 1998) and (Devitt 1997) called the "kappa statistic of agreement" Kappa on this scale is weighted by the difference in stated score.
-(If Rater1 marks a score of 8 and Rater2 marks 11, the weight is 11-8=3)
+Kappa (Cohen's kappa coefficient for 2 raters) measuring inter-observer.
+Kappa scores were used to by (Gaba 1998) and (Devitt 1997) called the "kappa statistic of agreement".
+Kappa on this scale is weighted by the difference in stated score.
+(If Rater1 marks a score of 8 and Rater2 marks 11, the weight is 11-8=3).

 Kappa measure of the Global Score Ranged (1-5)